elstepherino/InvernessPark.Android.Utilities.NMEA/README.md

 # That's Right: Another NMEA-0183 Parser Library (Android/Java)

-This is another NMEA-0183 parser I use in my Android/Java projects.
-You feed bytes into the parser and when a complete NMEA sentence is successfully read, application-level handlers are invoked.
+This is a basic NMEA-0183 parser that processes bytes fed into its API.
+When a complete NMEA sentence is successfully read, application-level handlers are invoked.

 There are many implementations of NMEA-0183 parsers out there.
 This is not about reinventing the wheel, but as an exercise on my part to port NMEA parsing code that I wrote over 12 years ago in C++.
 The motivation to put this up on Github came after I was invited to apply for work with the condition that I pass a coding tests.
 Having been on the hiring end of the coding interview, I can say that coding tests are utterly useless when compared to actual code samples on Github.
 So here I am with samples that - at the very least - depicts my coding style.